Car radar for estimating the range of a single target

 )

 The graph shows that the beat frequency generated by the objects is approximately 100 kHz.
 Note that after processing, the signal has only one frequency component.
-The final range estimate is calculated based on the beat frequency, with an accuracy of 1 metre.
+The final range estimate is calculated based on the beat frequency, with an accuracy of 1 meter.

-5.3 Estimating the range to an object
+5.3 Estimating the distance to the object

 gr()